Quietum Plus Review: Can a Supplement Cure Tinnitus?

 Quietum Plus ClickBank disclaimer

-A TikTok user named “connor_auld” shows how easy it is below to start promoting a health supplement on ClickBank:
+A TikTok user named Kevin Schattovitz shows how easy it is below to start promoting dietary supplements on ClickBank:

 This creates an incentive structure that is harmful to consumers in our opinion, because it allows people with zero medical or scientific qualifications to promote health products and make specific health claims that may be untrue.

-Quietum Plus is sold on Amazon, which is a more objective resource for customer reviews than a brand’s website in our opinion.
+Quietum Plus is sold on Amazon, which is a better resource for honest customer reviews than a brand’s website in our opinion.

-The product has been reviewed over 75 times with an average review rating of 2.6 out of 5 stars, which is one of the worst average Amazon ratings of any brand we’ve reviewed on Illuminate Health.
+At the time of updating this article, the product has been reviewed over 75 times with an average review rating of 2.6 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named “David Donnelley” who gives the product a 3-star rating and claims it’s somewhat effective:
+A top positive review from a verified purchaser comes from a user named “David Donnelley” who gave the product a 3/5 star rating:

 “Have not noticed much....but today 4 I detect a lower level of tones.
 God I pray this goes away....”

-The top negative review from a verified purchaser is written by a user named “Deanna Rebetti Moody” who claims the supplement is entirely ineffective:
+A top negative review from a verified purchaser was written by a user named “Deanna Rebetti Moody” who gave the product a 1/5 star rating:

 “I developed tinnitus a couple of months ago.
 A friend of mine said she saw this video with somebody who claimed to be a doctor, he probably wasn't LOL, claiming that this stuff works and she thought well it's worth a try.
 So I agree and tried it.
 It hasn't worked in any way shape or form it has done absolutely nothing.
 Do not waste your time do not waste your money this stuff does not work!
 It's really sad that so many people are out for a buck and they will deceive and lie people and make them think that something will work when it actually doesn't just to make a buck”

-Quietum Plus also has a highly negative rating on the Better Business Bureau (BBB) website, with a 1-star out of 5 rating.
-All eight total ratings at the time of publishing this article are negative, with several reviewers claiming the brand is a scam that doesn’t work.
+Quietum Plus also has a highly negative rating on the Better Business Bureau (BBB) website, with a 1.09 out of 5 rating.

 Stay up-to-date on our research reviews